Daali Varan Recipe – A Quick and Easy Konkani Style Dal Recipe that is full of flavor, and gets ready within minutes.

 - Ghee – 1 tablespoon

-- Then transfer the boiled dal in a cooking pot, add 1 cup water, 1.25 teaspoon salt, 1/4 teaspoon haldi/turmeric powder, 3/4 teaspoon black pepper powder and mix well, and bring it to a boil.
+- Then transfer the boiled dal in a cooking pot, add 1.25 tsp salt, 1/4 tsp haldi powder, 3/4 tsp black pepper powder, mix well, and bring it to a boil.
 This should take 5 – 10 mins on medium flame.

-- Meanwhile, in a tadka pan/small pan, heat up 1 tablespoon ghee, and add in 3/4 teaspoon cumin seeds.
-Once the cumin seeds start crackling, pour the ghee and the roasted cumin seeds in the cooked dal.
+- Meanwhile, in a tadka pan/small pan, heat up 1 tbsp ghee, and add in 3/4 tsp cumin seeds.
+Once the cumin seeds start crackling, add in 1/8 tsp hing, mix well, and then pour the tadka in the cooked dal.

 - Serve hot with steamed rice.
 Even better if paired with papad and pickle.